13 Best Books on Emotional Intelligence

 These things can be a real challenge—sometimes our feelings are so big it seems like it might be better to shove them down, lock them up, and never look at them again.
 Right?
+The truth is, putting in the time to develop your emotional intelligence has big benefits.
+It can help you achieve greater success in both your personal and professional life.
+It makes relationship management a hell of a lot easier, which leads to ease in your friendships, relationships, and partnerships.

 So, how do you develop this killer tool in your arsenal?
 One of the best ways to understand and develop emotional intelligence is through reading books about it.
 This way, you can learn more and reflect on what you’ve learned.
 That’s why today, we’re rounding up all the best emotional intelligence books!